Shopify/polaris/documentation/Deprecation guidelines.md

 # Deprecation guidelines

-- Ship backwards compatible changes which include supporting both the old and new API
+- Ship backwards compatible changes which include supporting both the old and new API (make sure the full upgrade path is available)
 - Support backwards compatibility for at least half of a major release cycle, but never more that 2 major release cycles
   - For example, before or part of 3.5, okay to remove in 4.0.
 After 3.5, remove in 5.0
   - Large changes consider a full major release cycle.
 For example, a large change in 3.1 would be removed in 5.0.
 But a large change in 2.9 would never wait until 5.0 to remove